mobile app bar

 Tony Stewart (L) and Kyle Larson (R)

-Veteran Tony Stewart, in a podcast last year, admitted to not considering the Daytona 500 as prestigious as it was 15-20 years ago anymore.
-He feels winning the Great American Race has lost some of its luster, believing some drivers have won the Daytona 500, even though they weren’t the most deserving.
+However, there is a debate raging on about the relevance of the famed race within the NASCAR community.
+Veteran Tony Stewart, in a podcast last year, said he doesn’t consider the Daytona 500 as prestigious as it was 15 or 20 years ago.
+He feels winning the Great American Race has lost some of its luster.
+Stewart also felt some non-deserving drivers have won the race in the recent past.

-Kyle Larson, like the rest of the NASCAR community, respects Stewart tremendously.
-But he vehemently disagrees with Stewart’s claim that the Daytona isn’t esteemed enough.
+Kyle Larson, like the rest of the NASCAR community, respects Stewart.
+However, he vehemently disagrees with his claim that the Daytona isn’t esteemed enough anymore.

-Larson understands that this is racing and that it is simply how things go in the Next Gen era.
-At Daytona and Talladega, almost anyone can prevail because of pileups and late-race wrecks, but teams that consistently put themselves in the right position and drivers who make the smartest decisions still find ways to win.
+Larson understands that racing dynamics in the Next Gen era have their own set of quirks and issues.
+At Daytona and Talladega, almost anyone can prevail because of pileups and late-race wrecks.
+But teams that consistently put themselves in the right position, and drivers who make the smartest decisions, still find ways to win.

-William Byron’s back-to-back victories are a perfect example.
-They are not a fluke.
-The cream still rises to the top, and Byron has won at Daytona in both the old-style car and the current Next Gen machine.
+William Byron’s back-to-back victories at Daytona are a perfect example.
+They are not by fluke.
+The cream still rises to the top, and Byron has won at Daytona in both the old-style car and the Next Gen machine.

-As things stand, the Clash has been rescheduled for Monday, but continued extreme weather could force NASCAR to move the race to next weekend or potentially relocate it to its former home at Daytona International Speedway.
-If that happens, drivers would benefit from additional track time, effectively using the Clash as a warm-up ahead of the Daytona 500.
+Getting back to the Clash, it is on for Monday as things stand.
+However, if the weather remains extreme, it could force NASCAR to move the race to next weekend or potentially relocate it to its former home at Daytona International Speedway.
+If that happens, drivers would benefit from additional track time, effectively using the Clash as a warm-up for the Daytona 500.

 About the author